When Facing Financial Crisis Focus on Meaningful Specifics vs. Vague Generalities

 During any crisis, fear, and the negative emotions that flow from it, are pervasive.

 However, each of us has a choice.

-The challenge with all of this conflicting and confusing “information” is that it’s just a bunch of vague generalities.
+The challenge with all of this “information” is that it’s just a bunch of vague generalities.
 It’s useless in helping you make rational decisions in your own life.

 The Alternative: Meaningful Specifics

-In contrast, here’s an “example” of meaningful specifics that would help you make rational decisions, and thus help you develop and maintain your level of confidence.
+In contrast, here’s an “example” of meaningful specifics that would help you make rational decisions, and thus help you develop and maintain your level of confidence during a crisis.
 Assume for a moment that these facts are your facts and we’re right at the beginning stages of the pandemic:

-3. Your discretionary expenses are $7,000 per month in order to live the way they want, including vacations and gifts for your grandchildren.
+- Your discretionary expenses are $5,000 per month in order to live the way you want, including vacations and gifts for your grandchildren.